A day in the city: Oxford

 You've picked up your cycle.land bike and you have a day to spend exploring the city. where do you go?

 Cycling around Oxford on a sunny day, admiring the buildings, trees and parks is a wonderful way to explore in its own right, but if you want some specific destinations, here are some of my favourite places.

-Sit down and plan your day in one of Oxford's many speciality coffee shops while letting that caffeine-induced optimism wash over you.
+Sit down and plan your day in one of Oxford's many speciality coffee shops.
 Do you like espresso or filter coffee?
 Do you want breakfast?
 Lunch?
 How about cake?
-Sit in, or take-away?
+Sit in or take-away?

 Take your pick!
 Oxford does coffee very well indeed.

 North and Central

-The Missing Bean - super friendly, busy, own-roast beans, espresso-based coffee and delicious bottled cold brew in summer, home-made sandwiches, soup and delicious cakes
+The Missing Bean - super friendly, busy, own-roast beans, espresso-based coffee but delicious bottled cold brew in the summer, home-made sandwiches, soup, and cakes to suit all dietary requirements.

 BREW - tiny and intimate place, home-baked cakes, music on vinyl, beans roasted by Roundhill, espresso and pour over coffee

 Society Cafe - Origin house espresso and filter coffee, brilliant selection of guest coffee, sandwiches/cakes/pastries, plenty of space and excellent reading material

 Handle Bar Cafe - coffee shop above a bike shop.
 Home-baked cakes, dine-in food cooked on-site, loads of space.
 Downstairs you'll find free use of a bike pump to inflate your tyres and knowledgeable staff to answer any bike-related questions.

 Barefoot Kitchen - amazing and beautiful cakes, loose-leaf tea, espresso-based coffee roasted by Jericho Coffee Traders, loaves of bread to buy, little garden at the back

-The Bear and the Bean - small with a friendly community vibe, you can take your coffee outside to sit in the sun and watch the eclectic mix of Cowley Road inhabitants pass you by.
-They also sell cards, clothes and gifts
+The Bear and the Bean - small with a friendly community vibe, coffee roasted by Caravan, you can take your brew outside to sit in the sun and watch the eclectic mix of Cowley Road inhabitants pass you by.
+They also sell cards, clothes and gifts.

-The Missing Bean roastery - cafe and roastery in a light and open space, serving espresso and filter coffee, choose from single origin beans, and watch the roasting happen
+The Missing Bean roastery - cafe and roastery in a light and open space, serving espresso and filter coffee - choose from single origin beans, watch the roasting happen

 Mostro coffee - inside Truck Store record shop, they have a syphon, coffee comes however you like it - just ask!
 Serve homemade brownies and flapjacks.